taskcluster/s3-copy-proxy/README.md

 ### TODO

-  - Additional metrics on resource consumption in addition to those metrics we have on states.

   - Document and test non s3 sources (this actually should work now)

   - Explore optimizing keys over 5gig (this will outright fail right